 Teachers who use The Daily Juice have reported similar findings in focus groups.

-The Juice is currently planning a larger, more comprehensive study on our product's educational effectiveness.
-This upcoming study will include a control group comparison, a larger, more diverse cohort of students, and a longer period of treatment because we understand the importance of rigorous testing and comprehensive evidence.
+The Juice is currently planning larger, more comprehensive studies on our product's educational effectiveness.
+These upcoming studies will include control group comparisons, a larger, more diverse cohort of students, and / or a longer period of treatment because we understand the importance of rigorous testing and comprehensive evidence.

 Sign up for our newsletter to get the full announcement and details this spring.